📚

 • A poorly educated workforce.

-There was little to no social mobility and economic opportunity for many African Africans due to racial segregation.
-The KKK continued using violence to keep African Americans out of the polls and legislative offices.
+The KKK continued to use violence to keep African Americans out of the polls and out of legislative offices.
 Lynching was widespread.
 Literacy tests, grandfather clauses, and poll taxes were also used to restrict voting rights.

 Supreme Court and Civil Rights